januslynd/docker-rpi2/rpi2-groovyserv/README.md

 once you are in the `rpi-java` directory you have to:

 - Execute `./build.sh`

+## About Groovyserv

+Groovyserv (https://github.com/kobo/groovyserv) makes Groovy execution faster because it starts up a new JVM and executes new Groovy executions in that JVM.

+## Geb->Firefox friendly

+This image can also be used to access Firefox's `geckodriver` via `Geb` (gebish.org).
+Things to keep in mind:

-- Geckodriver needs to open firewall to connections comming from same ip (Need to know how to narrow this)
+- Geckodriver needs the firewall to allow connections comming from same ip (Need to know how to narrow this)